facebookresearch/fastMRI/README.md

 ## Note to 2020 fastMRI Brain Challenge Participants

 We have added a new folder, `experimental/brain_challenge_inference`, where we include new scripts for running inference on the brain challenge set.
 In particular, these scripts illustrate an aspect of the GE data where there is no frequency oversampling.
-For further details, please consult the [README](https://github.com/facebookresearch/fastMRI/blob/master/experimental/brain_challenge_inference/README.md).
+For further details on the inference scripts, please consult the [README](https://github.com/facebookresearch/fastMRI/blob/master/experimental/brain_challenge_inference/README.md).
+For further details on submitting to the challenge, please consult [this forum post](https://discuss.fastmri.org/t/2020-fastmri-reconstruction-challenge-launch/208).

 ## Outline